As someone who stays and works in Singapore, I am constantly looking for short getaways to neighboring countries.

 SBS Bus 160 ends at JB Sentral Terminal.
 I personally do not recommend you to take bus 160 because it passes through many stops before Woodlands Checkpoint.
 The full route and fare can be found at http://www.transitlink.com.sg/eservice/eguide/service_route.php?service=160.
 Meanwhile, CW buses do not have too many stops, but they only go to Second Link, not Woodlands.

 Bus CW3 ends at Larkin Terminal by passing through SG Tuas 2nd Link Checkpoint, Gelang Patah Bus Terminal, Taman Bukit Indah, Perling Mall, Taman Tasik).
-The full timetable can be found in CW website, refer to the link in point #1.
+The full timetable can be found in CW website.

 Bus CW4 ends at Pontian Bus Terminal by passing through SG Tuas 2nd Link Checkpoint and Gelang Patah Bus Terminal).
-The full timetable can be found in CW website, refer to the link in point #1.
+The full timetable can be found in CW website.

 Bus CW4S ends at Sutera Mall by passing through SG Tuas 2nd Link Checkpoint, Gelang Patah Bus Terminal, Lima Kedai, Taman Sri Orkid, Taman Ungku Tun Aminah).
-The full timetable can be found in CW website, refer to the link in point #1.
+The full timetable can be found in CW website.

 5. From Newton Food Centre (Walkable distance from Newton MRT Station)